krkn-chaos/krkn/docs/cloud_setup.md

 These are the credentials that you would normally use to access the vSphere client.

 ## IBMCloud

-If no api key is set up with proper VPC resource permissions, use the following to create:
+If no API key is set up with proper VPC resource permissions, use the following to create it:

 * Access group
 * Service id with the following access
   * With policy **VPC Infrastructure Services**